 I know you have many more questions and for that I am truly indebted to you.

 I promise I will see you again soon and hopefully explain everything in more detail.
 In the meantime, continue to live with your fearless spirit.

 PS.
 I have also given you a belated present.
 A gift from the heart…

 The letter had temporarily calmed me from preeminent thoughts of magic doors, handsome strangers, and the romantic notion of timeless love.
 Although, when I woke up and wanted my time with the stranger to be real, whose name was apparently “The Baron,” I couldn’t believe it was actually real—all of it!
 And in knowing a truth I had never known before, I found myself in a state of transfixed contemplation.
 A new growing sense of reality had quickly taken a hold of me, and while I was furious that he had left me, I found it only right to forgive him since he introduced me to a whole new world that I never would have known existed without him.

 When I opened the box I found a silver necklace that held a small gleaming blue stone.
 It was beautiful, similar to the one I saw in The Baron’s hand before we transported.

-When I placed my fingers gently on the stone a sudden pulse of light had blinded me and a wave of energy had shot straight through my body.
+When I placed my fingers gently on the stone a sudden pulse of light had temporarily blinded me, followed by a wave of energy that shot straight through my body.
 The box had fallen out of my hand.
 I rushed to pat my arms, chest, and face to make sure I was okay.
-My eyes then gazed down at the necklace, which now lay on the floor.
+My eyes then gazed down at the necklace, which now laid on the floor.
 It was an artifact from another world.
 Evidence that my time with the stranger was real.
 A gift?
 I thought.
 I slowly made my way to the necklace and bent down to grab it.